leohinterlang/argFace/README.md

 ArgFace supports both short, one-letter options and the longer GNU style options.
 Short options begin with a single dash (hyphen).
 Long options begin with two dashes.

      -a    (short option)
      --all (long option)

 Short options may be specified in a letter group.

      -abc (same as) -a -b -c

 Each option may be defined with two variants.
 Usually there is a short option and a long option.
-But two long options is also permitted.
+But two long options may also be used.

      -a/--all          (two versions of the same option) --all/--all-files (also valid)

+Options may take an argument and that argument may be specified as optional.

+     --base-dir <path>  (option with an argument)
+     --base-dir [path]  (option with optional argument)

+If an option has two versions and an argument, the argument applies to both names.

+     -dir/--base-dir <path> (the path applies to both versions)

+In order to specify that an optional argument is included on the command line, and to differentiate the argument from other operands, an equal sign (=) or colon (:) is used to tie the option to the argument.

+    prog [--dir/--base-dir [path]] <file>...  (usage text)
+    $ prog --dir /directory/path file1 file2  (/directory/path treated as first file)
+    $ prog --dir=/directory/path file1 file2  (optional argument indicated by equal sign)

+For short options with an optional argument, the equal sign or colon will work just as well.
+However, short options may also indicate an argument by entering it adjacent to the option letter with no intervening spaces.

+    prog [-d/--dir [path]] <file>...  (usage text)
+    $ prog -d/directory/path file1    (adjacent to option letter)
+    $ prog -d=/directory/path file1   (also valid)

+The equal sign or colon indicators may include intervening spaces as long as the proper order is maintained.

+    $ prog -d = /directory/path file1  (spaces are allowed)
+    $ prog -d =/directory/path file1   (at start of argument)
+    $ prog -d: /directory/path file1   (also valid)

+Lastly, options don't have to be optional.
+But this only makes sense in terms of multiple usage specifications with the option indicating which one applies.

+    Usage: prog -s [-a] <file>...
+           prog -t <path>

 ### Operands